ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       {{distributed-systems}} for more information.

 1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
-For example, if the Aggregator has evicted the state required to perform the check from long-term storage.
-(See {{reducing-storage-requirements}} for details.)
+   For example, the report timestamp may be so far in the past that the state required to perform the check has been evicted from the Aggregator's long-term storage.
+See {{reducing-storage-requirements}} for details.

 If all of the above checks succeed, the input share is not marked as invalid.